HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

-- We have setup Hive authorization policies to ensure only sales users have access to code, description columns in default.sample_07
+- We have setup Hive authorization policies to ensure only sales users have access to code, description columns in default.sample_07, but only for rows where total_emp<5000.

 #### Access secured HBase